markevans/dragonfly/extra_docs/DataStorage.md

 You can also pass these options to `CouchDataStore.new` as an options hash.

 You can serve directly from the couch datastore.

-You can optionally pass in a `:mime_type` option to `store` to tell it what to use for its 'Content-Type' header.
+You can optionally pass in a `:content_type` option to `store` to tell it what to use for its 'Content-Type' header.

 Custom datastore
 ----------------